European institutions, EU governments and civil society have committed to working together towards combatting homelessness in the EU.

-At the high-level conference in Lisbon co-organised by the Portuguese Presidency of the Council of the EU on 21 June 2021, the European Commission and the European Federation of National Organisations Working with the Homeless (FEANTSA), national ministers as well as representatives of EU institutions, civil society organisations, social partners and cities signed the Lisbon Declaration on the European Platform on Combatting Homelessness and launched the European Platform On Combatting Homelessness.
+At the high-level conference in Lisbon co-organised by the Portuguese Presidency of the Council of the EU on 21 June 2021 national ministers as well as representatives of the European Commission, the European Parliament, the Economic and Social Committee and the Committee of Regions, civil society organisations (Feantsa, the Social Platform, Housing Europe, Social Economy Europe), social partners (ETUC, SGI Europe) and cities (Eurocities, CEMR) signed the Lisbon Declaration on the European Platform on Combatting Homelessness and launched the European Platform On Combatting Homelessness.

 The signatories pledged to work together under the umbrella of the Platform and to deliver actions within their respective competences.
 They agreed on the following objectives: